29 Nov Saving Money this Holiday Season.

 Saving Money This Holiday Season: How to have Christmas on a limited budget.

 Written by Matt Wegner Founder and Lead Counselor, Matt Wegner Financial Coaching, www.financialexcellence.net

-‘Tis the season, and for most people ’tis the season to spend out of control and get over our heads in debt.
-This holiday season, I want you to look yourself in the mirror and ask yourself what your last name is.
+‘Tis the season, and for most people ’tis the season to spend out of control and get over our heads in debt, however, you can learn to be saving money this holiday season.
+When the holidays roll around, I want you to look yourself in the mirror and ask yourself what your last name is.
 If your name isn’t Jones, maybe you should consider not trying to keep up with them!
 The Jones family sure looks like they are living the good life, but the truth is they are broke and in debt up to their eyeballs.
 The average family today makes $48,810 and has over $38,000 in debt.
 Normal is broke, overspent, and stressed out for the holidays.
 I challenge you to be weird this holiday season.
 Here are a few money saving tips for the holidays.

 - Spend within your means.
 This sounds like a no-brainer, but too many people have a hard time understanding this one.
 You need to have a plan for your money every month.
 If you don’t plan out the month, you will wind up not knowing how much to spend on different categories.
 Pretty soon you use the credit card because you’re not sure if you have enough for gifts, groceries, etc. Once you start using the credit card, it’s too easy to keep spending.